nowakowsky/Pokerstars-Api/readme.md

 ### It can work on any number of tables simultaneously

 PokerStars windows don't even have to be visible, but **cannot be minimalized**.
+It needs admin privileges since it grabs screenshots with win32api.
+It's fastest way and do not require windows to be on top.

 At the moment this app recons:
 * Cards on table
 * Player cards
 * Game stage

+# How to
 **To make it work you need to set up orange table and default deck with 4 colors!**
+* enter Pokerstars rooms (any number)
+* run powershell as admin
+* python main.py

 Letter "X" and "?" signs means that card wasn't recognized properly.